sanctuuary/APE_readthedocs/docs/specifications/setup.rst

    }

-This could result in the following script, where ``node001`` and ``node002`` already have been instantiated.
-E.g., ``node001`` is either the user input, or the output of a previous tool.
+This could result in the following script, where ``node001`` and ``node002`` already have been instantiated, so ``node001`` is either the user input, or the output of a previous tool.

 .. code-block:: shell